mkpjnx/ObliviousSort/README.md

 an additional set of *parallel* tests described in the following section.

 **Util Tests**
-- sort_test
+- *sort_test*: Tests vector-based bitonic sort
-- binplace_test
+- *binplace_test*: Tests the bin placement algorithm and overflow behavior
-- transpose_test
+- *transpose_test*: Tests the cache-oblivious transpose algorithm

 **Storage Tests**
-- storage_test
+- *storage_test*: Tests that the vector implementations of the storage interfaces behave as expected

 **ORBA Tests**
-- orba_test: ensure that when orba shuffles unique items, the same unique items are returned
+- *orba_test*: Tests that when orba shuffles unique items, the same unique items are returned
-- osort_test: ensure that rec_orba followed by quicksort does sort the items
+- *osort_test*: Tests that rec_orba followed by quicksort does sort the items
-- recsort_test: ensure that rec_orba followed by rec_sort does sort the items
+- *recsort_test*: Tests that rec_orba followed by rec_sort does sort the items
-- overflow_test: measures the overflow rate at different bin sizes
+- *overflow_test*: Measures the overflow rate at different bin sizes

 ### Parallel Tests and Benchmarking
 To build the parallel version, execute